Funding opportunity

 The programme is setup specifically to assist academic-industry collaborative R&D partnerships in accelerating the development of new products or services that require further research and innovation at proof-of-concept stage.

-These examples are only intended to inspire and inform collaborations and discussions.
-They should help guide the development of applications on a wide variety of ideas that explore biology, or apply the biosciences to solve significant challenges.
+These examples are only intended to inspire and inform collaborations and discussions, helping to guide the development of proposals on a wide variety of ideas that explore biology, or apply the biosciences to solve significant challenges.

 An integrated understanding of health